Israelis, Gaza militants fight on, defying truce efforts

 In related violence, a Palestinian man died a day after being shot by Israeli troops confronting a protest in Hebron.
 Israeli gunfire had killed another Palestinian protester in the occupied West Bank on Friday, medical officials said.

-(Additional reporting by Maayan Lubell in Jerusalem; Ali Sawafta in Ramallah; Writing by Allyn Fisher-Ilan; Editing by Giles Elgood, Robin Pomeroy and David Gregorio)
+(Additional reporting by Maayan Lubell in Jerusalem; Ali Sawafta in Ramallah; Writing by Allyn Fisher-Ilan; Editing by Giles Elgood and Robin Pomeroy)